 Students may opt to take a moderatorship in immunology offered by the School of Biochemistry and Immunology.
 The immunology modules in the Junior Sophister year are core concepts in immunology, and immunology and disease (including bacterial, viral and parasitic diseases, autoimmune diseases, allergy and asthma, cancer and transplantation).
 In the Junior Sophister year there are also immunology practicals, tutorials and exercises, as well as some modules in microbiology.
 There is the possibility of a summer internship in research laboratories worldwide and some of our students have the opportunity to study abroad for a year as part of the ERASMUS scheme.
 In the Senior Sophister year, students carry out an immunology research project based in one of the independent research laboratories within the school.
 Modules are updated regularly and lecture content summaries are published annually.
-Lectures in immunology, neuroimmunology, vaccines and innate and adaptive immunity in disease.
+Lectures in immunology in the final year include viral evasion strategies, cytokine signalling, clinical immunology, neuroimmunology, vaccines and innate and adaptive immunity in disease.
 Other topics covered include apoptosis and cancer.
 Assistance and advice in future careers is offered.